aberba/aberba.github.io/_posts/2016-12-06-form-upload-in-vibe-d.md

 ![Single file upload form](/images/form-upload2.png)

-Fill-in the title input, selecting a sample file and submit.
-If everything is successful, you should see the title input value in your command-line and the file should be uploaded to the `public/uploads` folder.
+Fill-in the title input, select a sample file and submit form.
+If everything is successful, you should see the title input value printed in your command-line and the file should be uploaded to the `public/uploads` folder.

 I hope you find this tutorial useful.
 In future tutorial, I will show how you can upload multiple files.